 Celebrating our kids’ hard work

 At the beginning of summer, my daughter swam across the pool for the first time on her own.
 Although we swim pretty often during the summer, she’s been nervous about it for a while.
-Every time we go the pool, my husband or I would individually work with the kids on their swimming.
+Every time we went to the pool, my husband and I would individually work with the kids on their swimming.
 After lots of freaking out, my daughter finally swam by herself.
 It was a big deal and something she had worked hard for.

 It can be as simple as having a special plate that only gets used when we celebrate a child.
 It may be used for birthdays, accomplishments, or any other day that one person needs to be singled out for.
 We use a plate I got years ago from Pampered Chef, but I know a family that just has one bright red plate.
 When the family sits down for a meal, if someone has that bright red plate they know they are being celebrated.